jhorology/nks-presets-collection/README.md

 ## License

 Raw preset data (*.pchk files) and some image files are not my property.
-I'm not lawer, but I think the use of these come under [fair-use](https://en.wikipedia.org/wiki/Fair_use).
+I'm not a lawer, but I think the use of these come under [fair-use](https://en.wikipedia.org/wiki/Fair_use).

 Download files are completely free, if you trust and believe fair-use.
 And offcourse you must be leagal user of these VSTi plugins.